bunnhimaybe/1583_SoftwareDesignI/hw1/README.md

 What is your name?

-Nhi
+Nhi Pham

 What salutation would you like me to use?

-Hello
+Hello there

-Hello Nhi, it is nice to meet you!
+Hello there Nhi Pham, it is nice to meet you!
 Goodbye!